shlienlab/raccoon/docs/clustering.rst

 :code:`'de'`     **Differential Evolution**: a simple evolutionary algorithm,
-                 it requires setting a number of candidates for the parametric space search and a number of maximum iterations [Storn1997]_
+                 it requires setting a number of candidates for the parametric space search and a number of maximum iterations [Storn1997]_ :code:`'htune'`  **Hyperparameters Optimization**: this flag allows you to to run a hyperparameters optimization with Tune_.
+                 It requires setting a number of candidates for the parametric space search and a search algorithm.
 ===============  ============================================================

-While Grid Search requires defining the exact set of points to explore, either directly or indirectly by setting the explorable ranges and steps for each parameter (see the next sections), Differential Evolution requires some candidate points to be set with :code:`depop` and maximum iterations :code:`deiter` which will stop the optimization unless a solutions improvement tolerance limit (set by default) is hit.
+While Grid Search requires defining the exact set of points to explore, either directly or indirectly by setting the explorable ranges and steps for each parameter (see the next sections), Differential Evolution requires some candidate points to be set with :code:`search_candid` and maximum iterations :code:`search_iter` which will stop the optimization unless a solutions improvement tolerance limit (set by default) is hit.

 *Warning*: These two flags will override the parameters selection flags specific to each of the downstream steps.